justinwoo/my-blog-posts/posts/2018-09-11-we-dont-need-peano-numbers-in-purescript.md

+# We don't need Peano Numbers in PureScript

 It's been a while since I've written anything, since I've been on vacation in Japan.
 But since I'm bored after spending something like two months cumulatively in Tokyo, I might as well write something to amuse myself and to show the world something really cool/bad -- we don't need peano numbers in PureScript.

 ## "Motivation"